Invertible functions on non-archimedean symmetric spaces: The group

-As a direct consequence of the first isomorphism, i.e., of \eqref{Eq.Canonical-isomorphism-between-H(BT,A)-and-H(TV0,A)} we find the following Corollary, which is in keeping with the fact that bounded holomorphic functions on $\Omega$ are constant.
+As a direct consequence of the first isomorphism, i.e., of \eqref{Eq.Canonical-isomorphism-between-H(BT,A)-and-H(TV0,A)}, we find the following corollary, which is in keeping with the fact that bounded holomorphic functions on $\Omega$ are constant (see Proposition \ref{Proposition.Holomorphic-function-on-Omega-constant}).

 \begin{Corollary} If $\varphi \in \mathbf{H}(\mathcal{BT}, A)$ has finite support, it vanishes identically. \end{Corollary}

 \begin{proof} Suppose that $\varphi$ has support in $\mathcal{BT}(n)$ with $n \in \mathds{N}$.
 Then its restriction to $\mathcal{T}_{v_{0}}(n+1)$ satisfies \eqref{Eq.Condition-1-H'n} and (4.6.5) at all vertices $v$ of $\mathcal{T}_{v_{0}}(n+1)$.
 As $\mathcal{T}_{v_{0}}(n+1)$ is a finite tree, this forces $\varphi$ to vanish identically on $\mathcal{T}_{v_{0}}(n+1)$, thus on $\mathcal{BT}$. \end{proof}